All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 - notifying the University of technology or facility concerns.

 Please note: Complaints regarding the sexual misconduct policy should be referred to the Title IX Coordinator.
-Complaints related to academic dismissals, professional misconduct, or another policy with an established review or appeal process should follow those procedures as outlined in this publication.
+Complaints related to grade appeals, academic appeals, academic dismissals, professional misconduct, behavioral intervention decisions, or another policy with an established review or appeal process must follow those procedures as outlined in this publication.

 Students are encouraged to use the Open Door policy and address issues directly with faculty and staff, before filing a formal complaint.
 Open communication between students, faculty, and staff is strongly encouraged, and students are free to speak directly with all members of the USAHS community regarding any complaints or concerns that they have.
 Additionally, the Office of Student Welfare and Accessibility is available to discuss and assist with any concerns or complaints.